-- With a new replacement remote that you can order from this site.
+- With a new replacement remote that you can purchase from this site.

 - Power saving !
-Although the RPi does not draw a lot of power it is always desirable to switch off devices when they are not in use.
-The RemotePi board reduces the standby current to a few mA needed for the microcontroller and the infrared receiver.
+Although the RPi does not draw a lot of power it is always desirable to switch off devices when they are not in use, especially when it is not used every day.
+The RemotePi board reduces the standby current to less than 10 mA needed for the microcontroller and the infrared receiver.

 - No wearing out of the RPI micro USB socket due to constant plug in / unplug.

-- Clean RPi OS shutdowns to avoid data corruption.
+- Clean safe RPi OS shutdowns, this avoids sd card corruption.

 - Regular rebooting of the RPi to clear memory leaks and do automatic updates.